Constructive Dismissal & Settlement Agreements

 Time your resignation right

-Exactly when to resign is a difficult question.
-As mentioned above, if you leave it too late to resign then you can be taken to have accepted the conduct of your employer, and then you cannot resign much later (for example when you have found another job!) and point to the much earlier conduct as the cause of your resignation.
-Conversely, if you can stretch out your resignation and stay employed, then you can be a constant thorn in your employer’s side, and they will pay you more in a settlement agreement just to get you out of their hair.
+Knowing exactly when to resign is difficult.
+As mentioned above, if you leave it too late to resign then you can be taken to have accepted the conduct of your employer, and then you cannot resign much later and point to the much earlier conduct as the cause of your later resignation.
+Conversely, if you can resist resigning and stay employed, then you can be a constant thorn in your employer’s side, and they are more likely to pay you more in a settlement agreement just to get you out of their hair.
 Read more in our article about negotiating settlement agreements.